deuxfleurs-org/garage/doc/book/src/cookbook/recovering.md

 ## A note on availability of Garage

-With nodes dispersed in 3 datacenters or more, here are the guarantees Garage provides with the default replication strategy (3 copies of all data, which is the recommended value):
+With nodes dispersed in 3 zones or more, here are the guarantees Garage provides with the 3-way replication strategy (3 copies of all data, which is the recommended replication mode):

-- The cluster remains fully functional as long as the machines that fail are in only one datacenter.
-This includes a whole datacenter going down due to power/Internet outage.
+- The cluster remains fully functional as long as the machines that fail are in only one zone.
+This includes a whole zone going down due to power/Internet outage.
-- No data is lost as long as the machines that fail are in at most two datacenters.
+- No data is lost as long as the machines that fail are in at most two zones.

-Of course this only works if your Garage nodes are correctly configured to be aware of the datacenter in which they are located.
+Of course this only works if your Garage nodes are correctly configured to be aware of the zone in which they are located.
 Make sure this is the case using `garage status` to check on the state of your cluster's configuration.

+In case of temporarily disconnected nodes, Garage should automatically re-synchronize when the nodes come back up.
+This guide will deal with recovering from disk failures that caused the loss of the data of a node.

 ## First option: removing a node